 In accordance with the University of Nottingham's, the Government's and our funders' policies we may share our research data with researchers in health and social care in other Universities and organisations.
-We are collaborating with researchers from the Universities of Edinburgh, Cardiff, Surrey, Cambridge, Dundee and Queen's Belfast.
 Sharing research data is important to allow peer scrutiny, avoid duplication of research and to understand the bigger picture.
 This is usually anonymised so you could not be identified.
 If we need to share identifiable information, we will seek your consent.
 You will be made aware if the data is to be shared with countries whose data protection laws differ from those of the UK and how we will protect your confidentiality.